Malkin reaches 1,200 points as Penguins beat Ducks 6-3 - WHIZ News

 Joseph then extended the lead to 4-1 at 14:55 of the second period when he took a pass from Evgeni Malkin and beat Gibson on his blocker side.

-Joseph became the fifth Penguins defenseman age 23 or younger to record a multi-goal game in the past 30 years.
-Olli Maatta was the last to accomplish it in 2018.
+“I think it was opportunities created by our forwards in front of me where I had the chance to put it in,” said Joseph, who became the fifth Penguins defenseman age 23 or younger to record a multi-goal game in the past 30 years.

+Anaheim trailed 3-1 after the first period after it was outshot 25-8 in the first 20 minutes.
+The huge disparity in shots was due to the Ducks racking up 5:39 with the man advantage in the first period.

+“I think it was a little self-inflicted, the whole game, but obviously when it’s self-inflicted and you’re chasing from behind to start the game, it’s always tough,” Klingberg said.

 QUICK GOAL